 The symptoms of PTSD are often severe and persistent enough to have a significant impact on the person's day-to-day life.

 What treatment is available?

 Your GP will carry out an initial assessment.
 If you have had symptoms for over four weeks or your condition is considered severe, you may be referred to a mental health specialist for treatment.
 This could include a referral to the Veterans’ Mental Health Transition, Intervention and Liaison Service (TILS).

 Visit the NHS Choices website for more information about the types of psychotherapy available to treat people with PTSD.

 Combat Stress is the UK's leading charity for veterans' mental health.
 For almost a century the charity has helped former servicemen and women deal with issues like trauma, anxiety, depression and post-traumatic stress disorder.
 On the phone and online.
 In the community and at its treatment centres.
 Services are free of charge to veterans.
 For support, contact the Combat Stress 24-hour Helpline at email@example.com or call 0800 138 1619.

-The RAF Benevolent Fund (RAFBF) has a strong tradition of looking after the RAF Family in the UK and overseas.
+The Royal Air Force Benevolent Fund (RAFBF) has a strong tradition of looking after the RAF Family in the UK and overseas.
 They are there for all serving and former members of the RAF as well as their partners and dependent children.
-They also offer a wellbeing service to help with mental health issues.
+They also help with emotional wellbeing.